Skip to content

 FuckingNode itself is written in Deno, thus we're disallowed by the runtime from cleaning its cache.
 While a "gluefix" exists, it doesn't work most of the time.

-We might add them in the future, for now they're not supported because they're harder to implement (as more steps are required).
+We might add it in the future, for now it's not supported because it're harder to implement (as more steps are required).

 Partial Go support for stats

-Golang do support it but doesn't support the Recommended Community Standards part. go.mod doesn't have any field that can be compared to anything.
+Golang does support it but doesn't support the Recommended Community Standards part. go.mod doesn't have any field that can be compared to anything.
 No module name, no author, no license, etc...

 No Cargo & Go support for migrate